-The VT-12 is designed to operate from 100, 120, or 220-240 volt, 50/60 Hz power.
-The unit will be shipped set for the voltage specified in the order, but may be changed in the field if necessary.
-A rear-panel, recessed slide switch changes the input voltage for either 120V or 230V.
-When the voltage is changed, the value of the fuse on the back panel must be changed as well.
-(100V operation is also possible.
-Call the factory for detailed instructions).
+The VT-2 is designed to operate from 120 or 220-240 volt, 50/60 Hz power.
+The unit will be shipped wired for the voltage specified in the order, but may be changed in the field if necessary.
+(Call the factory for detailed instructions).
 The ground pin of the power cord is internally connected to the chassis.
 This configuration is standard in professional equipment and is required by most electrical codes.
 A grounding screw is provided on the back panel for installations that use separate chassis grounding.
 If ground loop hum is detected, a careful check of the studio grounding scheme is needed.
-The VT-12 is less susceptible to grounding problems than many studio devices.
+The VT-2 is less susceptible to grounding problems than many studio devices.